 - Pfungst, O., 1911.
 Clever Hans (the Horse of.
 Mr. von Osten): A Contribution to Experimental, Animal, and Human Psychology, New York: Henry Holt & Company.

 - Poggi, S., 2002.
 “Stumpf e la monadologia degli herbartiana,” in S. Poggi (ed.), Le leggi del pensiero tra logica, ontologia e psicologia.
 Il dibattito austro-tedesco (1830–1930), Milano: Unicopli, pp. 91–115.

-- Russell, B., 1897, An Essay on the Foundations of Geometry, Cambridge University Press.
+- Russell, B., 1897, An Essay on the Foundations of Geometry, Cambridge: Cambridge University Press.

 - Schuhmann, K., 1996.
 “Carl Stumpf (1848–1936),” in L. Albertazzi et al. (eds.), The School of Franz Brentano, Dordrecht: Kluwer, pp. 109–129.

 - ––––, 1997.
 “Elements of the Logic of Carl Stumpf,” Axiomathes, 8: pp.105–123.

 - ––––, 2000–2001.
 “Stumpfs Vorstellungsbegriff in seiner Hallenser Zeit”, Brentano-Studien, 9: 63–88.

 - Simon, A. (ed.), 2000, Das Berliner Phonogramm-Archiv, Berlin: VWB.

 - Smith, B, & Mulligan, K., 1982, “Pieces of a Theory”, Smith, B. (ed.)
 Parts and Moments.
 Studies in Logic and Formal Ontology, München: Philosophia Verlag, pp. 15–109.